Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: INTRODUCTION

-To bridge the gap, we made the first effort to unveil the code generation process of LLMs by analyzing {\em which parts of human language an LLM attends to when generating code}.
-We present a large-scale study that examines the attention alignment between five LLMs and human programmers on 164 Python programming tasks from HumanEval~\cite{chen2021codex}, the benchmark developed by OpenAI to evaluate Codex and subsequent models.
-The intuition is that LLMs should generate code based on salient words from an NL description similar to human programmers rather than trivial tokens.
+To bridge the knowledge gap, we made the first effort to unveil the code generation process of LLMs by analyzing \textit{which parts of human language an LLM attends to when generating code}.
+We present a large-scale study that examines the attention alignment between six LLMs and human programmers on two popular code generation benchmarks--- OpenAI's HumanEval benchmark~\cite{chen2021codex} and Google's MBPP benchmark~\cite{austin2021program}.
+The hypothesis is that LLMs should generate code based on salient words from an NL description similar to human programmers, rather than generating code based on trivial tokens such as prepositions and delimiters.
+Specifically, we investigated the following research questions in this study:

-Since none of the existing code generation benchmarks contain programmer attention information (i.e., which words or phrases a programmer pays attention to when writing code), we curated the first programmer attention dataset based on the 164 programming tasks from HumanEval~\cite{chen2021codex}.
-We captured programmers' attention by asking two experienced programmers to manually label words and phrases that they considered important to solve each programming task.
-Furthermore, to capture the attention of LLMs, we implemented twelve different attention calculation methods based on the XAI literature, including six {\em self-attention-based}, four {\em gradient-based}, and two {\em perturbation-based} methods.
-To ensure our findings generalize across different LLMs, we experimented with five different pre-trained LLMs, including InCoder~\cite{fried2022incoder}, CoderGen~\cite{nijkamp2022codegen}, PolyCoder~\cite{xu2022systematic}, CodeParrot~\cite{codeparrot}, and GPT-J-6B~\cite{gpt-j}.